cosmos/sdk-tutorials/TECHNICAL-SETUP.md

 There are different types of landingpages used on this platform:

 * The main landingpage, served under `/`, displays the content defined in [README.MD](README.MD), using the `ModuleLandingPage` layout.
-* Module landingpages (Like the [what is cosmos lp](academy/1-what-is-cosmos/index.md)) are stored as `index.md` file in a subfolder.
+* Module landingpages (Like the [what is cosmos lp](academy/1-what-is-cosmos/index.md)) are stored as `index.md` file in a sub-folder.

 #### Main landingpage

-Please note that the main landingpage file (`README.MD`) contains all the content definitions ans settings in its markdown header (area enclosed between `---`) as well as the text for the main repo readme (content below the markdown header).
+Please note that the main landingpage file (`README.MD`) contains all the content definitions and settings in its markdown header (area enclosed between `---`), as well as the text for the main repo readme (content below the markdown header).

 #### Module landingpages